 In addition to listing an emergency contact, students are given the opportunity to designate an individual, or individuals, to be contacted by the University if the student is determined to be missing for more than 24 hours.
 This designation will remain in effect until changed or revoked by the student.
 If a student has identified such an individual, EWU will notify that individual as soon as practicable and not later than 24 hours after the student is determined to be missing.
-The student's confidential contact information will be accessible only by authorized campus officials and law enforcement.
+The student's confidential contact information will be accessible only by authorized campus officials and law enforcement, and will only be disclosed to law enforcement personnel in furtherance of a missing person investigation.